 Everyone month there are a few extra things you can do for your heating system maintenance.
-Monthly maintenance will keep repairs few and far between and keep your system’s performance high while heating your home.
+A heating system tune up will keep repairs few and far between and keep your system’s performance high while heating your home.

 - The best way for you to keep your heating system operating efficiently during the winter is to check your HVAC filter monthly.
 Your system operates heavily during the colder months, which pulls more contaminants out of your indoor air and in through the filtration system.
 When the filter works harder to clean your indoor air, it becomes clogged faster.
 On average, a filter can last between 3 to 6 months, but check the filter every month to see if the filter needs to be changed sooner.
 If you notice the filter is caked with debris or is gray, change it immediately.